-The results and conclusions obtained for PHN3172 vaccine (containing vCP2242, vCP3011 and tetanus toxoid) are considered satisfactory.
+The results and conclusions obtained for PHN3172 vaccine (containing vCP2242, vCP3011 and tetanus toxoid) can indeed be extrapolated to the Flu vaccine (containing only vCP2242 and vCP3011), as the composition is identical (except for the toxoid component).

 The PHN3172 vaccine is compliant with the recommendations of the Expert Surveillance Panel on the strains to be incorporated into vaccines against equine influenza, making the new vaccine fully in line with the current epidemiological situation.